dolanske/vui/README.md

   - [x] Just style normal input slider

 ## 1.0 Checklist
-- [ ] Figure out how to set up any font
-  - Assign font to variable in fact
 - [ ] Add condensed typescale (reduce space between elements)
 - [ ] Tweak all colors
 - [ ] Tweak all spacing